uiuc-fa21-cs411/jaav/DatabaseDesign.md

 1. Index on Trail Name and Popularity
 <img width="1435" alt="Query2_Trails(TrailName, Popularity)" src="https://user-images.githubusercontent.com/35547998/138566527-eada7cb2-c9cc-438a-99e9-06f653137e61.png">
-For Query 2, the overall time was .02 seconds.
-The most significant source of time in this query is the step where the length of each trail needs to be compared to the average length for all trails.
-This occurs in the where clause, and with indexing, the performance improved and was reduced to .01 seconds.

 2. Index on Trail Length and Park Name
 <img width="1439" alt="Query2_Trails(Length, ParkName)" src="https://user-images.githubusercontent.com/35547998/138566565-3f309d09-a920-42d5-b200-d2c7881fe201.png">